vitran96/evershop-docs/src/pages/tos.md

 ### 3. Description of Service

-EverShop provides both cloud-based hosting solutions for users deploying EverShop-powered eCommerce websites and a marketplace offering extensions, themes, and other digital products.
-Hosting services include server resources, automated updates, and support.
+EverShop primarily offers cloud-based hosting services where users can purchase subscription plans for their EverShop-powered eCommerce websites.
+When you purchase a hosting plan, we provide the complete infrastructure necessary to run your online store, including server resources, database management, security monitoring, automated updates, and technical support.
+Our team handles all server maintenance and optimization so you can focus on your business.

-The Marketplace enables users to purchase and sell extensions, themes, and other compatible tools.
+Additionally, EverShop operates a Marketplace offering extensions, themes, and other digital products that enhance your eCommerce website.
+The Marketplace enables users to purchase and sell extensions, themes, and other compatible tools to customize their stores.

 ### 4. Account Registration & Security